 Using credit and bank cards while travelling can seem like the easier way to go as it calculates the exchange rate for you and you don’t need to worry about having money on you.
 Plus it prevents confusion when needing to figure out which coin or bill is for what.

-This little bit of cash will allow you to pay for many small purchases, such as transit or cab fare or road tolls along highways.
+This little bit of cash will allow you to pay for many small purchases, such as transit or cab fares or road tolls along highways.

 When I was in New York City I had been walking all day long.
-I didn’t want to navigate the subway again that day plus my feet were in a heck of a lot of pain.
-I just wanted to get back to my hotel.
+I didn’t want to navigate the subway again that day plus my feet hurt and I just wanted to get back to my hotel.
 I was able to flag a cab, pay with the change I had in my change purse and put my feet up as soon as I got into my room.

-It’s important to have what you need when you’re travelling but if you over pack you won’t be able to find what you need when you need it and it will be hard to keep track of what you have.
+It’s essential to have what you need when you’re travelling but if you overpack you won’t be able to find what you need when you need it and it will be hard to keep track of what you have.

 You can cut down on this confusion by bringing only the essentials.
 When I backpacked in Europe, I ended up being so frustrated with myself because I brought so many clothing options.

 Travelling is a great way to learn about yourself.
-The surprises and problem solving it provides are truly priceless.
-You can become turned around and outright confused but it is a learning opportunity that if you choose to glean something from.
+The surprises and problem-solving it provides are truly priceless.
+You can become turned around and outright confused but it is a learning opportunity that if you choose to glean something from it.